Existence and uniqueness of solutions to rate independent systems with history variable: Uniform bounds

 \section{Uniform bounds}

-This section is dedicated to proving that the viscous solution $q_\e$ is uniformly bounded with respect to\ the viscosity parameter in suitable spaces.
-This will allow us later on in {section \ref{sec:ex}} to pass to the limit in the viscous formulation. \begin{lemma} Let $\ell \in W^{1,1}(0,T;Y^\ast)$ and denote by $q_\e \in H_0^1(0,T;Y)$ the unique solution to \eqref{eq:q1} w.r.h.s. $\ell$.
-Then, it holds where $c>0$ is a constant independent of $\e.$ \end{lemma} \begin{proof} Using \eqref{def:e} in \eqref{eq:p1} yields Since the dissipation functional takes only nonnegative values, cf.\,Assumption \ref{assu}, integrating the above identity over time leads to the estimate In view of Assumption \ref{assu}.\ref{it:0}, the operator $A$ induces a norm, say $\|\cdot\|_A$, so that $\|\cdot\|_A^2=(A\cdot,\cdot)_Y$.
-Thus, we can write whence
+This section is dedicated to proving that the viscous solutions $q_\e$ of \eqref{eq:q1} are uniformly bounded with respect to\ the viscosity parameter $\e$ in a suitable space.
+This will allow us later on in {section \ref{sec:ex}} {to extract weakly convergent subsequences, so that a limit analysis of the viscous problem as $\e$ approaches zero may be performed}. {We aim at proving uniform bounds in $H^1(0,T;Y)$, by first showing a weaker estimate, which is contained in the next lemma.
+Then, we state an essential result (Lemma \ref{bound_k}) that in combination with Lemma \ref{prop:c_est} below will yield the desired uniform estimate for $q_\e$ (Proposition \ref{lem:est}). } \begin{lemma} Let $\ell \in W^{1,1}(0,T;Y^\ast)$ and let \ro{$q_\e \in \hy $ be a solution to }\eqref{eq:q1} with right hand side $\ell$.
+Then, it holds where $c,c_0>0$ are constants independent of $\e.$ \end{lemma} \begin{proof} \ro{We start the proof by recalling the result from Lemma \ref{prop:ei}, according to which one has

-follows.
-Building supremum on both sides and using the coercivity of $A$ results in By means of Young's inequality we can now conclude that there exists a constant $C=C(\alpha,T)$, independent of $\e$, so that \eqref{eq:c} is satisfied. \end{proof}